What Is an Emergency Fund? Plus, Why You Need One

 If you’re running on a thin monthly budget, saving thousands of dollars might sound insurmountable.
 But don’t fret, you’ve got this.
 If you have enough cash to buy a few coffees each month or go out to see a movie, you can start an emergency fund.

 If you can come up with just $5, $10 or $20 per month, you can set up an automatic recurring transfer from your checking account to your emergency savings account every month (do it weekly so you can see and feel the progress more quickly).
-Once you are done covering your monthly expenses, set aside some extra cash so you can have a rainy day fund.

 For people who get paid by direct deposit, you may be able to split your direct deposit into two accounts.
 I used to do this to save for retirement and other goals.
-Contact your manager or HR department to find out if this is an option for you.
+Contact your HR department to find out if this is an option for you.

 Why not just use a credit card to pay for emergencies instead?